max-bytes/lfs-example-mod/README.md

 From time to time, new updates for the game might introduce breaking changes.
 Such changes may break a mod and will require the mod-author to update their mod for a fix.

 The way to update a mod to the latest version is generally:
 * update the dependencies LFSBase, LFSComponent and LFSCore to the latest version.
 The example mod is set to use the latest version (in the mod's .csproj file, the PackageReference lines specify "*" for the version).
-You may need to tell Nuget to fetch the latest version using `dotnet build ExampleMod.csproj /t:Restore --no-cache /p:Configuration=ExportDebug | Out-Default`
+You may need to tell Nuget to fetch the latest version using `dotnet build Mod.csproj /t:Restore --no-cache /p:Configuration=ExportDebug | Out-Default`
 * after that, fix all compile errors to ensure your mod is compatible with the latest base game interface (IModRegister)
 * upload a new version to Steam Workshop (don't forget to bump the version number in `config.json`)